Orphy123/Sports-With-Me/README.md

-# Sports With Me
+# Sports With Me App Overview

-Sports With Me application written with Jetpack Compose and Firebase, following the MVVM architechture pattern with Kotlin coroutines, flows and dependency injection with Koin.
+"Sports with Me" is a unique mobile application, constructed using Jetpack Compose and Firebase, with Kotlin coroutines, flows, and Koin for dependency injection.
+Developed with a focus on promoting an active lifestyle, the app serves as a social sports networking platform connecting individuals seeking sports partners.
+Borrowing cues from Tinder's well-loved design, this application centers around sports activities with initial support for soccer and tennis.

-## Login and Create Profile
+## User Authentication and Profile Creation

-Only Google Sign in is allowed.
-Either of these two actions should be performed:
+Secured through Firebase, the application allows sign-in exclusively via Google.
+Two alternatives are available for users:
-* **If the user has an account:** Click on the "Sign in with Google" button and enter valid credentials.
-If the login is sucessful and the account exists, the user will be redirected to the home page, otherwise, an error dialog will apear.
+* **Existing Users:** By tapping on the "Sign in with Google" button and entering valid credentials, users are directed to the home page.
+If account authentication fails, an error message appears.
-* **If the user doesn't has an account:** Click on the "Create a new account button" to navigate to the "Create Profile" screen.
+* **New Users:** New users can navigate to the "Create Profile" screen by selecting the "Create a new account" button.

 In the Create Profile screen the user will be required to complete the following actions:
 * Add at least two profile pictures.
 These can be obtained through the phone's photo library or the device camera.
 The necessary permissions are requested accordingly.